Lokal Travel Web

 Also worked with Lokal Travel's co-founders and developers to unearth key business objectives and constraints.

 “When push comes to shove, I'd rather support local economies.
 If I knew it was a family-owned business, that would sell me.”- Dave, tester new to concept of eco-tourism

 “We can go to different travel agents and review sites, but it's tricky to figure out who has real insight into local travel.”- Jen, tester who looked into eco-tourism options in the past

 “One place I found was called Eco Tours, but it wasn't clear to me what made them sustainable.
-Site just looked like every other.”- Huang, tester who was reluctant to jump into eco-tourism
+The site just looked like every other.”- Huang, tester who was reluctant to jump into eco-tourism

-- People need an easy way to discover trips that fit their unique needs
+People need an easy way to discover trips that fit their unique needs (financial, physical, time)

-Key personas were built from user research findings, focused on those under the age of 40, college-educated, and well traveled
+Building personas: Key personas were built from user research findings, focused on those under the age of 50, college-educated, and well-traveled.

 Cindy and Joe

 Couple in their late 30s with kids, works in pharmaceuticals and engineering